 - ½ cup butter, melted (113 grams)

-- 1 tbsp plus 1 tsp fresh rosemary chopped
+- 1 tablespoon plus 1 teaspoon fresh rosemary chopped

 - 1 ¼ cup grated gruyere (150 grams)

-- Combine the milk with yeast and 1 tsp sugar and let sit for 5 minutes or until the yeast is activated and the mixture is foamy.
+- Combine the milk with yeast and 1 teaspoon sugar and let sit for 5 minutes or until the yeast is activated and the mixture is foamy.

-- In the bowl of a stand mixer, add the flour, 2 tbsp sugar, 1 ½ tsp salt, beaten egg, and ½ cup melted butter.
+- In the bowl of a stand mixer, add the flour, 2 tablespoon sugar, 1 ½ teaspoon salt, beaten egg, and ½ cup melted butter.
 Add the yeast mixture and knead the dough until smooth, about 5-7 minutes.
-Add 1 tbsp chopped rosemary and the grated gruyere and knead for another minute or until well combined.
+Add 1 tablespoon chopped rosemary and the grated gruyere and knead for another minute or until well combined.
 Transfer the dough to a clean bowl, cover, and let rise for 1 hour in a warm area or until doubled in size.

 - Grease a 9x13 baking pan.